pace-neutrons/pace-developers/euphonic/validation/02_oclimax.md

 ### Debye-Waller factor calculation

 Originally OClimax used a version of the DW factor suitable for powders, as it only made a small difference (%1) to the result but was much faster.
-However, OClimax now does the full DW calculation for single crystals.
-(I'm not sure yet if this is the anisotropic 3x3 DW factor or the isotropic DW_xx, DW_yy, DW_zz version)
+However, OClimax now does the full anisotropic DW calculation for single crystals.

 # OClimax output
 OClimax outputs its result in a .csv file, an example can be seen in `lzo/oclimax/011_scan/output/La2Zr2O7_2Dmesh_sc_0K_nores.csv` for T=0K with no resolution applied.
 This file has 3 columns, which for the S(Q,w) map are Q, energy and the structure factor.
 It appear the values in the first 2 columns are the lower bin edges **NOT** the bin centres.